What You Need to Know If You Want to Become a Counselor

 Takeaway

-Becoming a counselor is a rewarding but challenging career path.
+Becoming a counselor is a rewarding yet challenging career path.
 Counselors require a bachelor's degree and at least a master's degree in counseling or a related field, which usually amounts to six years of education.
 Following their degree, prospective counselors must pass a comprehensive examination and complete 2,000 to 3,000 hours of supervised practice before seeing clients independently.
 They can then specialize in several areas, including addiction counseling or clinical mental health counseling.
 After their initial training is complete, counselors must obtain additional annual training in the form of continuing education credits, which are required to renew their license.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.